sainandini-m/iinancyyii/README.md

-# Hello there Everyone, I am Sainandini.  :sparkles:
+# Hello World, I am Sainandini.  :sparkles:

 ## About Me :octocat:
-I am building web apps since since but currently a newbie in open source.
+I am building web apps since college but currently a newbie in open source.
 I specialize in Javascript.
 I aspire to contribute more and more to the open source community.I also am trying a hand at technical content writing.

 ## Technologies I am familiar with  :metal:
 1. HTML / CSS